 Swap rate: See swap margin.

-Thin Market: In a dull market, there is a little activity.
+Thin Market: In a dull market, there is little activity.
 In the thin market, even small orders will affect the rate structure.

-Today/Tomorrow (Overnight): Today/Tomorrow is also known as ‘Overnight’ where buying and selling of a foreign currency takes place simultaneously for value same day against the next or vice versa.
+Today/Tomorrow (Overnight): Today/Tomorrow is also known as ‘Overnight’ where buying and selling of a foreign currency takes place simultaneously for value the same day against the next or vice versa.

 Tomorrow next (TOM Next): Tomorrow next is also known as ‘Tom next’ where buying of a foreign currency for delivery the following day against selling for the spot day or vice versa.

 Transaction date: The day on which the foreign exchange transaction is entered into.